machal/freestyle-grid/README.md

 # Freestyle Grid

-**Regular grids like [the one from Bootstrap](http://getbootstrap.com/css/#grid) are great for page layout.
-Sometimes your UI component needs uncommon layout – 3, 5 or 11 grid columns.
-Than you need irregular grid.
+**Regular grids like [the Bootstrap's one](http://getbootstrap.com/css/#grid) are great for regular layout.
+Sometimes your page or UI component needs uncommon layout – 3, 5 or 11 grid columns.
+Then you need irregular grid.
 Freestyle grid.**

 LESS CSS layout module for fluid and responsive – but irregular – grid.
 Suitable for non-layout grids such as thumbnails.
-Based on [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) component from Foundation framework.
+Great for fast prototyping.
+Based on the [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) from Foundation framework.

 ## Table of Contents